Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 languages apply more or less extensive code verification, since this helps programmers write reliable code.
 This can both occur at run time and at compile time.
-Run-time (_dynamic_) code verification is typically stronger, since it can exploit exact information on run-time values flowing through the code.
+Run-time (_dynamic_) code verification is typically stronger, since it can exploit exact information about the actual run-time values flowing through the code.
 However, compile-time (_static_) code verification has the advantage that it runs only once, at compilation time or at jar installation time, and can prove, once and for all, that some errors will never occur, regardless of the execution path that will